 Kuwait telecom Zain receives $1.3 bln offer for Sudan business

-Zain's board has agreed to complete the necessary due diligence on the offer to provide its initial approval, it said in a bourse filing.
+Zain's board has agreed to complete due diligence on the offer from DAL Group's Invictus Holding Ltd for Zain Sudan and Kuwait Sudanese Holdings, it said in a bourse filing.

-Zain said Invictus Holding Ltd was a subsidiary of Dal Group, without providing further details.
+DAL, one of Sudan's largest conglomerates with companies in the food, agriculture, automotive and mining industries, is seeking to broaden its portfolio with the acquisition of one of the country's top 3 telecom providers, group director Amir Daoud Abdel Latif told Reuters.

+Sudan had shown signs of emerging from a devastating economic crisis before a coup on Oct.
+25 lead to a freeze of international financing that has put the prospects for recovery in question.

 ((Alexander.Cornwell@thomsonreuters.com;))